ColiverSEC/Enterprise-IAM-Lab/entra/conditional-access.md

 📸 **Screenshot Example:**
 `/entra/screenshots/conditional-access/04-conditions.png`

 > 💡 **Tip:** Conditions are optional in a lab.
-For production, consider using trusted IP ranges and named locations.
+For production, consider using trusted IP ranges and named locations

----

 ### Step 6: Configure Access Controls